Green-Software-Foundation/if-docs/docs/pipelines/teads.md

 ### Step 2: Determine the thermal design power of your processor

 Typically determinign the TDP of your processor would be done using a CSV lookup.
-For now, we will just hard code some TDP data into your manifest so we can focus on the CPU utilization to energy calculations.
+For now, we will just hard code some TDP data into your IMP so we can focus on the CPU utilization to energy calculations.
 Add `thermal-design-power` to `defaults` - this is a shortcut to providing it in every timestep in your `inputs` array.

 ```yaml
 default: